adobe/helix-pipeline/CONTRIBUTING.md

 # How Contributions get Reviewed

 One of the maintainers will look at the pull request within one week.
-If you haven't heard back from the maintainers within a week, it is not impolite to send a reminder to [Grp-XDM-API-WGs](mailto:Grp-XDM-API-WGs@adobe.com).

 Feedback on the pull request will be given in writing, in GitHub.

 # Release Management